redwoodjs/redwoodjs-com-archive/docs/graphql.md

 })
 ```

-### Redwood Errors
+#### Redwood Errors

-Redwood Errors are derived from [Apollo Server Error codes](https://www.apollographql.com/docs/apollo-server/data/errors/#error-codes)
+Redwood Errors are derived from [Apollo Server Error codes](https://www.apollographql.com/docs/apollo-server/data/errors/#error-codes) for common use cases:

-To use a Redwood Error, import it from `@redwood/graphql-server`.
+To use a Redwood Error, import each from `@redwood/graphql-server`.
-The available errors are:

 - `SyntaxError` - An unspecified error occurred
 - `ValidationError` - Invalid input to a service